-The flavor profile of the White Chocolatini also makes it an excellent companion for desserts.
+Among the many chocolate-flavored cocktails, this one is a nice change.
+While dark and milk chocolates make fabulous drinks, there is something appealing to the delicate flavor of white chocolate.
+The flavor profile of the white Chocolatini also makes it an excellent companion for desserts.
 It pairs wonderfully with pumpkin pie, so you might want to mix this drink up for your holiday dinners.

-- Pour the ingredients into a cocktail shaker filled with ice.
+- Pour all of the ingredients except for garnish into a cocktail shaker filled with ice and shake well.

 - Strain into a well-chilled cocktail glass.